laserpants/update-deep/README.md

 2. The type of `init` is now `Flags -> Update Model Msg ()`.
 The `Update` type is explained below.
 3. In this example, the model is initialized without running any commands.
 4. The type of `update` has become `Msg -> Update Model Msg e`.
 This return value is a type alias for `( Model, Cmd Msg, List e )`.
 The `e` parameter represents an *event* type.
 Events are not used in this example; hence the `()` unit type.
-5. Calling `copy` will result in an `Update` that leaves the state unchanged.
+5. Calling `save` will result in an `Update` that leaves the state unchanged.